Eric-Christine/Eric-Christine/README.md

 </i></p>

 <p>
   I am looking for an opportunity to continue my professional development as a web developer and grow into becoming an invaluable member of your team.
-Please let me know if you have any questions about me or my past experiences.
+Please let me know if you have any questions about me, my work, or my past experiences.
 Open to relocation.
  </p>